Go Back

 • Open Source: Since it's open source, Python is free to use and distribute.
 You can download its source code, make changes and distribute your version of it.

 • Easy to Learn: Python’s simplified syntax makes it friendly for beginners.
-Given it's free to use, countless tutorials, libraries and packages are available to help developers.
+Countless tutorials, libraries and packages are available to help developers.

 • Community: Over the last three decades, Python has amassed a large community that fosters collaboration and sharing their experiences.
 Developers at all skill levels are happy to provide tutorials, guides and documentation.
 There are over 2 million Python-related posts in Stack Overflow alone!